Google-Health/ar-microscope/README.md

 * Jenoptik ARM Modules including the ARM Camera & Microdisplay

 ### Desktop Hardware
+The machine the AR Microscope software is built on is referred to as the "Build Machine" and the machine the software runs on is referred to as the "Host Machine".
+We have validated different configurations for these machines.

+#### Build Machine
+Our build process has been tested on the following configurations:

+* Architecture: x86/64
+* CPU Platform: Intel Cascade Lake, AMD EPYC Milan processor or AMD EPYC Rome
+* OS: Ubuntu 22.04, Ubuntu 20.04, Debian 11 or Debian 12

+#### Host Machine
 Internally, we use an 6-core Intel Xeon Workstation with an NVIDIA Titan RTX with 64 GB of RAM and a 512 GB SSD as our ARM host machine.